Tools I Actually Use

 What about GoHighLevel?

-GoHighLevel ($97-297/mo) is excellent for agencies who want to white-label and resell to clients.
-If that's your model, it might be a better fit than anything I listed.
+GoHighLevel ($97–297/mo) is excellent for agencies who want to white-label and resell to clients.
+If that's your model, it might be a better fit than anything listed here.
 For solo creators, the white-label features add cost without much benefit.

 What about HubSpot?

 Rarely all at once.
 I mainly use beehiiv + Notion day-to-day.
 GetResponse for webinars, Kartra for specific premium products, Make when I need to connect things.
-Most people only need 2-3 tools to start.
+Most people only need two or three tools to start.

 Where should a beginner start?

 Pick one tool that covers your core need and stick with it until you outgrow it.
-For newsletters and content, beehiiv's free tier is hard to beat.
-For better email deliverability, start with GetResponse or ConvertKit.
+For newsletters, beehiiv's free tier is hard to beat.
+For better email deliverability, GetResponse or ConvertKit.
 For sales-focused businesses, HubSpot's free CRM.
-Don't overthink it. you can always switch later.
+Don't overthink it.
+You can always switch later.